Workplace health and safety – what you should know

 Workplace Health and Safety (WHS), otherwise known as Occupational Health and Safety (OH&S) demands the evaluation, mitigation and control of risks that may impact the health, safety or welfare of those associated with your workplace.
 A form of monitoring and ensuring WHS is through the implementation of Health and safety procedures in the workplace.
 For this, training is crucial and effective.
 The correct training and adherence to such procedures can reduce employee illnesses and injuries greatly.
-Likewise, it can educate your employees on the appropriate workplace procedures, practices and behavior in order to prevent possible injuries, misuse of equipment or illness from inadequate hygiene.
+Likewise, it can educate your employees on the appropriate workplace procedures, practices and behaviour in order to prevent possible injuries, misuse of equipment or illness from inadequate hygiene.

 Whose responsibility is workplace health and safety?

 Ensuring workplace health and safety is very important.
 It is a responsibility belonging to both the employer and the employee.